JnyJny/articles/python/python_clis.md

 when the program was invoked.
 In typical terse Unix naming tradition, `argc` means _argument count_ and `argv` means _argument vector_.
-Vector sounds cooler than list and `argl` would have sounded like a strangled cry from help.
+Vector sounds cooler than list and `argl` would have sounded like a strangled cry for help.
 We are Unix system programmers and we do not cry for "help".
 We make _other_ people cry for help.